aximgeo/tech-blog/InReview/slap/slap.md

 Typically you'll run slap from your ArcGIS server; depending on how your system is set up, there are a couple of tasks that may need to be done first:

 * The local Python installation must be in the system `PATH` so that it can be run from a command prompt
-* The default Python package manager (pip) must be available
+* The default Python package manager (pip) must be available; if you're at 10.4 or above, this is already installed

-If you're not sure how to set these things up, see [Setting up a new Python environment with ArcGIS](link).
+If you're not sure how to set these things up, there are a couple of good tutorials to [walk](https://pythongisandstuff.wordpress.com/2013/07/10/locating-python-adding-to-path-and-accessing-arcpy/) you [through](https://pip.pypa.io/en/stable/installing/#do-i-need-to-install-pip).
 Once your Python environment is set up properly, installing slap is easy; just open a comand prompt and do:

 ```shell
 pip install slap